petered79/olat/multiple_choice4.md

 Design Approach:
 Focus on recognition and recall of facts.
 Use straightforward questions that require identification of correct information.
-Example:
+Question:
-"How many members are in the Swiss Federal Council? "
+How many members are in the Swiss Federal Council?
+a) 5
+b) 6
+c) 7
+d) 8
+Correct Answer: c) 7
+Distractors Explanation:
+5 and 6 are plausible as they are close to the actual number.
+8 could seem possible if someone thinks the council might include additional roles.

 # Bloom Level: 'comprehension'
 Question Type: Questions at this level assess comprehension and interpretation